 During the week, I respond to e-mails in a 24 h period max.
-If you haven't heard from me in one day, please resend.
-Be sure to include MKT 310 - Wed. in the
+Please resend if you haven't heard from me in one day (excluding weekends).
+Be sure to include MKT

-Subject.
+310 - Monday in the Subject.

 BUSINESS PROGRAM LEARNING GOALS